Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Where the Reality Stone couldn't be destroyed by Thor, the Mind Stone could be destroyed by Wanda.
 While the Scarlet Witch is powerful in the comics, enough to impact cosmic beings and artifacts, events that have destroyed the Infinity Stones have been on more of a metaphysical level.
 It was however specifically stated that Wanda could destroy it only because her power was given by that same stone.

 - The Time and Reality Stones were hit hard by this.
 Although the Reality Stone can, well, warp reality in any way the user sees fit, from merely creating illusions to outright overwriting existence, its effects last only as long as the wielder is actually present in the area, and the original reality reasserts itself immediately afterwards.
+By contrast, the Reality Gem's effects are permanent, unleashed or kept in check only by the user's sentience, therefore, when forced to split apart the Infinity Gauntlet he had just defeated Thanos for, Adam Warlock makes him the Gem's guardian, because they both know it would be suicidal to try using it alone, without the five other Gems modulating and guiding its power.
 The Time Stone, for its part, requires knowledge and concentration to be able to use it, and to use it safely (without breaking reality apart or trapping the user into loops or voids).
 The Time Gem of the comics was so powerful even a subconscious urge or a vague desire would immediately have the effect the user wished for, with no ill effect to themselves.

 - The Soul Stone in the comics has the power to manipulate the living and dead to an infinite degree, capable of bringing anyone back from dead.
 In the MCU, it is powerful enough to end half of all life in the universe nearly instantly.
 However, Endgame reveals a crucial weakness in its power, namely that it cannot or perhaps will not bring back anyone who was sacrificed to obtain the stone, and it cannot resurrect anyone who dies using the stones.
 It also couldn't bring back the people who were killed outside Thanos's first Snap, though it's a bit amgbiguous if this is true since the Avengers only tried bringing back the Snap's victims and Black Widow.